 In the House Committee on Corrections and Juvenile Justice, a representative of the Johnson County District Attorney appeared in support of HB 2118.
 Judge Stephen R. Tatum of the Tenth Judicial District offered written testimony in support of the bill.
 No opponents presented testimony.
-The Committee amended the bill by clarifying that as a condition of sentencing, courts may impose the full amount of costs in addition to, rather than in excess of, the \$15 per week already allowed by statute
+The House Committee on Corrections and Juvenile Justice amended the bill by clarifying that as a condition of sentencing, courts may impose the full amount of costs in addition to, rather than in excess of, the \$15 per week already allowed by statute.